 Bill Nowlin.
 Red Sox Threads: Odds and Ends from Red Sox History.
 (Burlington, Massachusetts: Rounder Books 2006)

-John Thorn, Peter Palmer, and Michael Gershman.
-Total Baseball 7th Edition.
-Edition.
+John Thorn, Pete Palmer, and Michael Gershman.
+Total Baseball.
 Kingston, New York: Total Sports Publishing, 2001.

 SABR Minor League Database